Solving the mysteries of bioscience

 Inspiring Next-Generation Scientists

-Six early-career neuroscience researchers will participate in unique advisory council
+Six early-career neuroscientists will participate in unique advisory council for the Institute

 3 min read

 The program also provides professional development for its members by offering training on how to serve as scientific advisors to another organization, roles typically not given to scientists until they are well advanced in their careers, and providing networking opportunities and peer support from Allen Institute researchers and other Next Generation Leaders.

-The 18-member council will convene at this year’s Showcase Symposium, Dec.
+The Next Generation Leaders Council will convene virtually at this year’s Showcase Symposium, Dec.
 14 to Dec.
 16, where they will present their own research and give feedback on research presented by early-career Allen Institute researchers.
 The members also attend one additional scientific advisory council meeting per year to provide feedback on specific research projects.

 The newly appointed Next Generation Leaders are: